Meiryo7743/covid-19-ichikawa/content/about/index.en.md

 title: "About this site"
 ---

 This site provides the latest information on COVID-19 in Ichikawa.
-Note that it is unofficial website.
+Note that this is unofficial website.

 - Site owner: [Meiryo7743](https://meiryo7743.github.io/en/)